SHADOWOOD’S GUIDE to ESSENTIAL HORSE BOOKS

 See Also: Horse Care and Stable Management Books

 These selections are by the distinguished animal trainer, Linda Tellington-Jones.
-They combine her extraordinarily successful experiences performing the Tellinton TTouch with solid how-to advice that anyone can use to release the pain, fear, and tension so many animals suffer.
+They combine her extraordinarily successful experiences performing the Tellington TTouch with solid how-to advice that anyone can use to release the pain, fear, and tension so many animals suffer.
 Tellington-Jones’ technique combines the advantages of veterinary medicine with therapeutic bodywork.

 An Introduction to the Tellington-Jones Equine Awareness Method: The T.E.A.M.
 Approach to Problem-Free Training